 Messrs.
-Thomas Thimot, Phillip L. Kumnick, Philip R. Broenniman, Michael A. Gorriz and Ms. Neepa Patel tendered their resignations from the Board of Directors of the Company on March 9, 2023.
-The Board of Directors appointed Joseph Trelin to the Company's Compensation and Audit Committees.
-On March 9, 2023, the Board of Directors appointed Rhon Daguro, Ken Jisser, Michael Thompson and Thomas Szoke as additional directors of the Company and reduced the size of the Board of Directors from 8 directors to 7 directors.
+Thomas Thimot, Phillip L. Kumnick, Philip R. Broenniman, Michael A. Gorriz On February 15, 2024, Mr. Joe Trelin tendered his resignation as Chairman and Ms. Neepa Patel tendered their resignations from the Board of Directors a Director of the Company, on March 9, 2023.
+The Board of Directors appointed Joseph Trelin to the Company's Compensation and Audit Committees, effective immediately.
+On March 9, 2023 February 20, 2024, the Board board of Directors appointed Rhon Daguro, Ken Jisser, Michael Thompson and Thomas Szoke as additional directors of the Company (the "Board") accepted his resignation and reduced agreed to vest the size unvested portion of the Board of Directors from 8 directors an option granted to 7 directors.
 The Company granted Messrs.
 Jisser, Thompson and Szoke 12,500 options each at the exercise price of \$2.64 per share.
+Mr. Trelin on June 28, 2023, amounting to 6,511 shares.